 After reaching our hotel we will hike to Pheriche, which is quite an easy downhill trek.
 Pheriche is a small settlement in a big flat river valley also a very windy place.

 Day 11: Pheriche to Namche Bazaar: 6 – 7 hours.

 Today we will trek back to Namche Bazaar the trek will be easy, after Pheriche we will do a small uphill hike and reach Pheriche pass then again, the trail will be very flat up to Deboche village.
 After Deboche village we will climb many steps to reach Tengboche, after that a downhill trek till Phungi Thanga.
 From Phungi Thanga the trail goes a little uphill then it becomes flat till Namche Bazaar.

 Day 12: Namche Bazaar to Lukla: 6 – 7 hours.

 Today we will trek back to Lukla via Monjo and the hike is moderate and most of the time downhill.
 After Namche Bazaar the trail is fully downhill up to Jorsale village then we need to climb few steps to reach Monjo.

 We will the same trail and on the way, we will cross Phakding village.
-There will an uphill trek before Lukla and this part seems longer as you are excited to reach Lukla.
+There will be an uphill trek before Lukla and this part seems longer as you are excited to reach Lukla.
 This part is not a tough uphill trek but many times it feels much longer as you are excited to reach Lukla as soon as possible.
 Once you reach Lukla you can relax in a Coffee House or a nearby pub to celebrate your journey.

 Today we will fly back to Kathmandu after a lifetime trekking experience.
-Once you reach in Kathmandu you can relax in our hotel or chill out in Thamel Street.
+Once you reach Kathmandu you can relax in our hotel or chill out in Thamel Street.